puzzle-js/puzzle-js/docs/guide.md

   }
 }
 ```
 PuzzleJs tries to `handler = require('./src/api/api-example/1.0.0/index.js');` and whenever a request comes it will try to run `handler.getItems(req, res)`.
-If that module doesn't exists it will throw an error.
+If that module doesn't exist, it will throw an error.
 But you can also provide custom handlers using [dependency injection](#dependency-injection) feature of Configurator.
 ```js
 const configurator = new GatewayConfigurator();
 configurator.register("{customhandler}", ENUMS.INJECTABLE.HANDLER, {